 Here are some other things to think about to be more prudent with inventory management:

 - Product Segmentation – once you’ve been selling a lot, it’s important to have safety stock for your best selling products.
-Use a higher multiplier for your Safety Stock to ensure that you have your best selling products on hand for your.
+Use a higher multiplier for your Safety Stock to ensure that you always have your best selling products on hand.
 Definitely focus on your best sellers with inventory management.

 - Plan Ahead – Think about your next order, not just today’s order.
 Pick suppliers that are good communicators, so you can be able to understand what your lead time will be, as it can be often changing.